panosstav/AutoregressiveModels/README.md

 ## Time Series Forecasting with SARIMAX and ARIMA Models

 This repository contains a Python project focused on Time Series Forecasting using models:

-•SARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous factors) •ARIMA (AutoRegressive Integrated Moving Average)
+•SARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous factors) and

+•ARIMA (AutoRegressive Integrated Moving Average)

 The purpose is to forecast a six-time series (no particular topic) using Python.